javiervales/mt-simulated-annealing/README.md

 A multi-threaded Simulated Annealing core in C

 This implementation uses a loose temperature control, where each of the k threads run a number of iterations with a fixed temperature and then notifies to other threads.
-Upon notification temperature reduces by a k-th root factor.
+Upon notification, global temperature reduces by a k-th root factor.

 <h2>Files provided</h2>